 T he King Historic District is massive and most visitors don’t know where to start.
-Guests repeatedly tell us that the Martin Luther King Jr. History Tour was the favorite part of their conference networking because we guide you through downtown Atlanta and showcase the places you might visit, as well as those that you would never even notice, in just 3 amazing hours.
+Guests repeatedly tell us that the Martin Luther King Jr. History Tour was their favorite conference networking event because we guide you through downtown Atlanta and showcase the places you must visit, as well as those that you would never even notice, in just 3 amazing hours.

 You’ll walk in the footsteps of Civil Rights leaders like Dr. King, Congressman John Lewis, Coretta Scott King and many others.
 Named by Conde Nast as one of the 16 best things to do in Atlanta, this customizable tour will inspire and thrill you.